Chapter 3: Automatic Differentiation

 if requires_grad:

-output_tensor._op = self #Save operation
+output_tensor._op = self # Save operation

-output_tensor._inputs = inputs #Save parents
+output_tensor._inputs = args # Save parents

 return output_tensor